 New quality control processes, technologies and innovations meant further developments were also made on existing NUK products.

-NUK won a place in children´s hearts for the first time in the 1990s with popular and likeable characters, such as JANOSCH or Snoopy, decorated bottles, soothers and other NUK Products.
-In 1998, NUK was finally available online, offering parents both information and practical tips right around the clock, proving our slogan “Understanding Life”
+According completely with the slogan, “Understanding Life”, NUK won a place in children´s hearts for the first time in the 1990s: popular and likeable characters, such as JANOSCH or Snoopy, decorated bottles, soothers and other NUK Products.
+In 1998, NUK was finally available online, offering parents both information and practical tips right around the clock.

 2003 saw the combined bottle and teat system, “NUK FIRST CHOICE”, come into the world.
 In 2006, the NUK Oral Care programme began for healthy and hygienic oral development.
-In 2007, the NUK Genius Soother arrived on the baby shelves (released in Australia in 2015); its optimised teat shape combined all the scientific findings that NUK had collected up till then.
-In 2010, NUK entered completely new territory.
-The NUK Baby Bottle Cleanser to make baby bottles, teats and soothers simply cleaner.
+In 2007, the NUK Genius Soother arrived on the baby shelves; its optimised teat shape combined all the scientific findings that NUK had collected up till then.
+In 2010, NUK entered completely new territory: the NUK Baby Bottle Cleanser to make baby bottles, teats and soothers simply cleaner.
 So, at the end of the first decade there were lots of new products that perfectly suited dynamic and flexible lifestyles with children in the new millennium.

-The 2010s began exactly like the last six decades, with new children.
-The demands of natural products that are suitable for babies are constantly changing – every generation has different needs.
+The 2010s began exactly like the last six decades: with new children.
+The demands made on natural products that are suitable for babies are constantly changing – every generation has different needs.

-In 2012, NUK First Choice Plus was launched: the new generation of teats for relaxed feeding as at a mother’s breast.
+The same year, the NUK First Choice+ appeared: the new generation of teats for relaxed feeding as at a mother’s breast.
 Contributions to the development of this product were made not only by medical professionals and midwives, but also by mothers - the best people to know what the ideal baby bottle has to be like.